sophiaellis1313/tidelatest/_posts/2023-02-03-diving-for-dinner.md

 The classroom continues to grow for this chef.
 Cruising the inside passage of British Columbia and Alaska yielded a “satisfying and epic” season that included “bartering and learning about the different types of wild salmon from local fisherman and eating and serving fresh salmon roe straight from the belly”.

 But there were also orcas and humpback sightings, hikes to bear observatories and fishing by waterfalls.
 With an active crew like the one aboard *Asahi*, freediving, fishing and energetic watersports are always there to balance out the educational moments.
 For Chef Clements, they seem to go hand-in-hand.
-“I’m looking forward to the surf when we head to the Pacific, but I think I'm going to have to bite the bullet and learn how to kite, too.”
+“I’m looking forward to the surf when we head to the Pacific, but I think I’m going to have to bite the bullet and learn how to kite, too.”

 It doesn’t sound like the Algarve’s seaside villas will be getting him back anytime soon.